Acosix/alfresco-keycloak/docs/Simple-Configuration.md

 ## Alfresco Share

-The Keycloak support in Alfresco Share is configured via the standard `share-config-custom.xml` file.
-Just by isntalling the module into Share and its packaged module default file, support for Keycloak authentication is pre-enabled.
-By configuring an additional `Keycloak` configuration section in the `share-config-custom.xml`, the default configuration can be complemented / modified.
-Its configuration is split into two sub-elements - the `keycloak-auth-config`, which handles configuration specific to features implemented as part of this addon, and `keycloak-adapter-config`, which handles configuration relating to the Keycloak adapter library used to integrate with the Keycloak server.
-The latter section shares / supports identical configuration properties as the `keycloak.adapter.???` properties in the Repository subsystem.
+By installing the addon on the Repository tier and allowing user + password logins to be supported, Alfresco Share will automatically and transparently authenticate users against Keycloak when a login occurs via the default login form.
+Installing the addon on the Share tier enables extended support for single sign-on (SSO) authentication directly on the Share tier.
+When installed, support for Keycloak SSO authentication is pre-enabled by the default configuration bundled with the addon, and only requires the enablement of `external-auth` on the `alfresco` remote connector to be effectively activated.
+Adding an additional `Keycloak` configuration section in the `share-config-custom.xml` file allows to complement / modify the default configuration.
+The section is split into two primary sub-elements - the `keycloak-auth-config`, which handles configuration specific to features implemented as part of this addon, and `keycloak-adapter-config`, which handles configuration relating to the Keycloak adapter library used to integrate with the Keycloak server.
+The latter section uses identical configuration properties as the Repository subsystem (all properties with the `keycloak.adapter.` key prefix).
 The following showcases an example configuration block:

 ```xml